-You only need a few simple ingredients to make this fruity matcha latte— ripe mango, matcha powder, sweetener and oat milk.
+It only takes a few simple ingredients: ripe mango, matcha powder, sweetener, and oat milk.

 Jump to: